Vonng/pigsty/docs/SUPPORT.md

 ## Miscellaneous

-We offer retail expert days that can be used for failure analysis, post-mortem, troubleshooting, performance analysis, problem-solving, teaching, and training, which can be purchased as needed.
+We offer retail expert days that can be used for database architecting, failure analysis, postmortem, troubleshooting, performance analysis, problem-solving, teaching, and training, which can be purchased as needed.

-- Top Expert: 20,000 ¥ / day (Top database experts with over ten years of experience, PCM/ACE, P9+)
+- Top Expert: 3,000 $ / day
-- Senior Expert: 15,000 ¥ / day (Database experts with 5-10 years of experience, P8+/ICT4+)
+- Senior Expert: 2,000 ¥ / day

-- Technical Expert: 10,000 ¥ / day (P7+)
+The above prices are exclusive of taxes.
+The minimum unit is half a day, less than that will be charged as half a day.
+Price is doubled outside regular working hours (5x8), and it's tripled on public holidays.
+Pricing & Discount may vary depending on the industry and the technical level of the client's team.

+Expert days need to be arranged at least one day before.
+Emergency failure responding is not applicable here and only available to subscribed customers.

 We offer teaching and training services on PostgreSQL, priced as follows:

-- PostgreSQL Application Development: 20,000 ¥ / 1 day, up to 20 people.
+- PostgreSQL Application Development: 1 x expert day, up to 20 people.
-- PostgreSQL Operations Management: 20,000 ¥ / 1 day, up to 20 people.
+- PostgreSQL Management & Operation: 1 x expert day, up to 20 people.
-- PostgreSQL Kernel Architecture: 35,000 ¥ / 1 day, up to 10 people.
+- PostgreSQL Kernel Architecture: 2 x expert day, up to 10 people.

-We offer deployment consulting and troubleshooting services, priced as follows:
+We offer deployment consulting and architecting services, priced as follows:

-- Deployment Consulting: 1000¥ / case, planning a deployment solution based on your existing resources and needs.
+- Planning a deployment solution based on your existing resources and needs.
-- Small Cases: 5000¥ / case, solving a non-urgent fault case, not exceeding half a working day, remote only.
-- Large Cases include production fault recovery, data deletion recovery, and price negotiable.

-Other services we offer include:

-- On-site DBA: Only available for large-scale subscription customers.
-- Custom Features: Database kernel modification / OS chip architecture adaptation / RDS service OEM branding.
-- Projects: Database system/data warehouse, observability, data analysis/data visualization related projects.
+- 150 $/h, at least one hour per case, remote only.
+Delivery includes the `pigsty.yml` file.